WLDR-FM: Changes in 2000: Acquisition of WLDR AM

 WOUF and WCUZ soon began to simulcast each other with an automated "traditional" country format called "The Wolf".
 It was similar to Texas Rebel Radio, playing everything from Waylon and Willie to some of the most popular alt-country artists of today.
 "The Wolf" has since disappeared.
 WOUF (now broadcasting with 50,000 watts at 92.3) and sister station WBNZ 99.3 FM in Frankfort swapped frequencies in July 2009, with WOUF retaining the "Wolf" name on 99.3 but shifting to a rock format while WBNZ's AC format moved to 92.3 as "EZ Rock 92.3."
 At last report, WCUZ was simulcasting 99.3 WOUF.

-Henderson traded WLDR-AM to Stone Communications in exchange for WWKK-AM 750 in Petoskey, Michigan.
+Henderson traded WLDR AM to Stone Communications in exchange for WWKK (750 AM) in Petoskey, Michigan.
 AM 1210 is now WJNL and simulcasts with Stone Communications' 1110 WJML.
 WWKK took on the WLDR call letters and dropped its talk format to simulcast WLDR-FM.
-The station has since changed calls to WARD but continues simulcasting WLDR-FM.
+The station has since changed calls to WARD but continued simulcasting WLDR-FM.
 Much of WLDR-FM's programming was delivered via satellite using Waitt Radio Networks' "Country Today" format.
 Sunny Country was also the Traverse City area affiliate for University of Michigan sports and Traverse City Beach Bums baseball.

 On October 22, 2014, WLDR-FM, WARD and WBNZ changed to AC, as 101.9 The Bay.
 However, shortly after the station's re-launch, a frozen water pipe burst in the station's studios and offices, causing the stations to fall silent for two weeks.
-Station management submitted a Special Temporary Authority (STA) to the U.S. Federal Communications Commission (FCC) to state that WCUZ, WBNZ and WOUF were to remain silent until repairs were made.
+Station management submitted a request for special temporary authority (STA) to the U.S. Federal Communications Commission (FCC) to state that WCUZ, WBNZ and WOUF were to remain silent until repairs were made.

 LMA with Blarney Stone

-On October 1, 2018, Henderson entered a local marketing agreement with Grayling-based Blarney Stone Broadcasting.
+On October 1, 2018, Henderson entered a local marketing agreement (LMA) with Grayling-based Blarney Stone Broadcasting.
 Along with the new agreement came a rebranding, with the station dropping The Bay branding and rebranded as 101.9 WLDR.

 Under the LMA with Blarney Stone, Henderson's WOUF in Beulah began simulcasting WQON in Grayling.
 WOUF's call letters were subsequently changed to WQAN.
 Meanwhile, WBNZ in Frankfort flipped to a sports talk simulcast of Blarney Stone's WGRY-FM in Roscommon branded as Up North Sports Radio.

-In mid-October 2019 WLDR went silent (off the air).
+In mid-October 2019 WLDR went silent, after Henderson sued Blarney Stone and the LMA ended; Blarney Stone moved the adult contemporary format to WYPV and WWMN as "North-FM" on November 7.
+The station has since held a silent STA with the FCC since April 17, 2023, but the license has not been cancelled as of 2026.